 Use a Black Wallpaper

 Pretty wallpapers are pretty.
-That said, using a black or dark wallpaper will in fact improve battery life.
-Samsung’s AMOLED display technology works different than most screens.
-Pixels won’t need to turn on individually — or as high — to display a black image.
+That said, using a black or dark wallpaper will, in fact, improve battery life.
+Samsung’s AMOLED display technology works differently than most screens.
+Pixels don’t need to turn on individually — or as high — to display a black image.

-After you’ve downloaded one long-press a blank area of the screen and go into Wallpapers to apply it.
+After you’ve downloaded a nice wallpaper long-press a blank area of the screen and go into Wallpapers to apply it.
 Again, it’s the little things combined that all work out in the end.

 Use or Turn off Galaxy S8 Software Features

 Samsung phones have software features that can hurt battery life, and others that improve things.
-As a result we’ll want to disable some if they are never used.
+As a result, you’ll want to disable features you never use.

 Any previous Galaxy owner knows all about the many gestures or motion controls.
 If you don’t use them, turn them off to help save juice.
 Like swiping a hand over the screen to take a screenshot, keeping the screen on if the sensors see a face looking down and more.
 They even have a feature where putting a phone to your ear while reading a message instantly starts a phone call.
 It’s helpful, but disable it and just do things the old fashion way.